Infragistics-BusinessTools/Slingshot-Documentation/docfx/en/docs/analytics/datasources/supported-data-sources/microsoft-azure-analysis-services.md

  Here you will see the data from your model presented in two categories:

-- *Dimensions* contain qualitative data ("Country", "Name", "Product", etc).
+- *Dimensions* contain qualitative data ("Country", "Name", "Product", etc.).

 - *Measures* consist of numeric data.